QiuyiLi/MLMSC-II_simulation_script/WFDL_bin/README.md

 # Wright-Firsher with Duplication and Loss

 This python3 code simulates the allele frequency according to the WFDL (Wright-Firsher with Duplication and Loss) model.
 Note that this code does not produce any gene trees, which requires too much memory/runing time to track the genealogy of every individual in the whole population.
 It only simulates the allele frequency and thereafter the fraction of higher-order duplications, which is ignored in the [MLMSC-II model](https://github.com/QiuyiLi/MLMSC-II).
-For more details, please refer to our paper **The Effect of Copy Number Hemiplasy on Gene**.
+For more details, please refer to our paper **The Effect of Copy Number Hemiplasy on Gene Family Evolution**.

 ##  Usage
 The users will need to open WFDL.py and manually change the arguments listed on top of the code: